Quenty/NevermoreEngine/src/characterutils/README.md

 Provides utility functions for working with Roblox characters.
 These make some much-repeated actions much easier to access and operate.
 ## Changelog

+### 1.0.3
+- Added linting via selene and fixed code to respect linting

 ### 1.0.0
 Initial release
 ## Installation